Implementation considerations

 Printed copy

-Scan your hard copy pass in colour, at least 200dpi, and as a PDF or jpg file.
+Scan your hard copy pass in color, at least 200dpi, and as a PDF or jpg file.
 Did that not work?
 Try taking a photo instead…

 Take a photo of the QR code, ensuring that it is: In frame, Sharp and clear, Bright